Federal Correctional Institution, Leavenworth: Historical timeline

-Famous escapees
+Notable escapees

 Frank Grigware, imprisoned for train robbery, escaped from Leavenworth in 1910 with five other men by smashing through the prison gates with a hijacked supply locomotive.
 While the others were quickly recaptured, Grigware escaped to Canada.
 In 1916 he became the mayor of Spirit River, Alberta.
 He was discovered by the Royal Canadian Mounted Police and the FBI in 1933, but serious doubts about his original conviction led the U.S. to drop its extradition request in 1934.
 Grigware never returned to the U.S. and died in Alberta in 1977.

 Basil Banghart escaped from Leavenworth three times.
 He escaped federal custody a fourth time while awaiting return to Leavenworth.

 On December 11, 1931, seven inmates took Warden Thomas B. White hostage and escaped, aided by the well-known gangsters Frank Nash, George "Machine Gun" Kelly, and Thomas James Holden.

 On March 12, 1989, bank robber Robert Alan Litchfield, who had a long history of escapes from custody, escaped by pretending to be a federal safety inspector and walking out the front doors of the institution.